How to Make Unpacking Easy After a Move

 The movers have loaded the last box on the moving truck, you wave goodbye to your old home, and you heave a sigh of relief.
 The big move is almost over.

-Wait – not so fast!
+Wait — not so fast!
 We hate to break it to you, but packing up was the easy part.
 Now comes the daunting task of unpacking all of your stuff, organizing it, and making sure that nothing gets lost along the way.
 Luckily, we have you covered!
-These 13 tips are the most comprehensive guide to staying sane and making the unpacking process easy after you move.
+These 13 tips are the most comprehensive guide to help you stay sane and make unpacking easy after you move.

-If you have the keys to your new place, consider going over ahead of time to clean out the bathroom or the kitchen (at the minimum) before moving day.
+If you have the keys to your new place, consider going over ahead of time to clean out the bathroom or the kitchen (at the minimum) before moving day (or hire a cleaning service).
 You never know what kind of cleaning situation you could be walking into, and it’ll be that much easier to move everything in without worrying about having to clean up later.

-Simply put, set a deadline for yourself!
+Simply put, the key to make unpacking easy is to set a deadline for yourself!
 As daunting as unpacking will seem at first, don’t push it off!
 The longer that you leave boxes unpacked, the harder that it will be to feel settled in at your new place.
 Set the maximum number of days that you want to spend unpacking, and stick to it!

 Chances are that you packed an “open first” or a “moving day” box containing all the essentials that should cover you for the next couple of days — a toothbrush, a few changes of clothing, toilet paper, soap, etc. Unpack everything in that box, and store it in the appropriate location for easy access.